agh-glk/fcs/docs/source/crawler/content_parser.rst

    This method should contain parsing logic

-   :param string content: Content to parse
+   :param string content: content to parse
-   :param string url: Base site's URL
+   :param string url: URL of base site which content is parsed

    .. note:: Parser class's parse method is not implemented